A Home Away from Home

 “We’re so happy to see you here!” they tell me each time, embracing me in a hug.

-There are countless opportunities every week to be a part of their community.
-OP has built a prayer, evangelism, discipleship, outreach, and health and wellness ministry, and they actively encourage their members and visitors to be a part.
+There are countless opportunities every week to participate in community service.
+OP has built a prayer, evangelism, discipleship, outreach, and health and wellness ministry, and leaders actively encourage members and visitors to be a part.

 “We’re a real family here.
 We go through our struggles together.
 We laugh and cry together,” one of the church members told me once.